LPO Exam Requirements

 LPO exam refresher courses are offered by:

 - The Escrow Association of Washington.
-They offer an LPO online study course.
-They also sell LPO Flash Cards.
+They offer an LPO online study course and an Escrow I Manual.

 - Washington Professional Seminars.
 Contact Fred Phillips at email@example.com or 509-946-7530